jdsandifer/100-days-of-code/log.md

 **Thoughts:** Had a few busy days and didn't get to coding so I have a gap in my 100 days.
 I think that'll be ok if I can get back on track.
 100 days of coding will still be helpful even if it's not completely sequential.

 **Link to work:** [Concurrency.java](https://github.com/jdsandifer/HackerRank/blob/master/Java/Concurrency.java)

+### Day 6 - 8: Not Logged

+**Progress:** I answered questions on Treehouse for both Android and Java on three different days.

+**Thoughts:** I realized that although this isn't work on projects, it is related to preparing for an interview and job in development.
+Thinking quickly, discussing my approaches and solutions to problems, and helping coworkers will all be important for landing and keepiing a development position.
+So I'm going to allow it.

+### Day 9: January 24th, 2017 (Tuesday)

+**Today's Progress:** Today I worked on making the graph in my app correctly display real data - instead of my stand-in values.

+**Thoughts:**

+**Link to work:**